 § 95121.
 Suppliers of Transportation Fuels

-Any position holder, refiner, or enterer, or biofuel production facility who is required to report under section 95101 of this article must comply with Subpart MM of 40 CFR Part 98 (§§98.390 to 98.398) in reporting emissions and related data to ARB, except as otherwise provided in this section.
+Any position holder, refiner, enterer, or biomass-derived fuel production facility who is required to report under section 95101 of this article must comply with Subpart MM of 40 CFR Part 98 (§§98.390 to 98.398) in reporting emissions and related data to CARB, except as otherwise provided in this section.

 (a) GHGs to Report.

-(1) In addition to the CO₂ emissions specified under 40 CFR §98.392, all refiners that produce liquefied petroleum gas must report the CO₂, CH₄, N₂O and CO₂e emissions that would result from the complete combustion or oxidation of the annual quantity of liquefied petroleum gas sold or delivered, except for fuel for which a final destination outside California can be demonstrated.
+(1) In addition to the CO₂ emissions specified under 40 CFR §98.392, all refiners that produce fossil or biomass-derived liquefied petroleum gas must report the CO₂, CH₄, N₂O and CO₂e emissions that would result from the complete combustion or oxidation of the annual quantities of fossil and biomass-derived liquefied petroleum gas sold or delivered, except for fuel for which a final destination outside California can be demonstrated.

-(2) Refiners, position holders of fossil fuels and biomass-derived fuels that supply fuel at California terminal racks, and enterers that import fossil transportation fuels for distribution outside the bulk transfer/terminal system must report the CO₂, CO₂ from biomass-derived fuels, CH₄, N₂O, and CO₂e emissions that would result from the complete combustion or oxidation of each Blendstock, Distillate Fuel Oil or biomass-derived fuel (Biomass-Based Fuel and Biomass) listed in Table 2-5Table 2-4 of this section.
-However, emissions reporting is not required for fuel in which a final destination outside California, where a use in exclusively aviation or marine applications can be demonstrated, or for fossil transportation fuels that can be demonstrated to have been previously delivered by a position holder or refiner out of an upstream California terminal or refinery rack prior to delivery out of a second terminal rack.
+(2) Refiners, position holders of fossil and biomass-derived fuels that supply fuel at California terminal racks, enterers that import transportation fuels for distribution outside the bulk transfer/terminal system, and biomass-derived fuel production facilities that produce and deliver biomass-derived fuels outside the bulk transfer/terminal system in California must report the CO₂, CO₂ from biomass-derived fuels, CH₄, N₂O, and CO₂e emissions that would result from the complete combustion or oxidation of each Blendstock, Distillate Fuel Oil or biomass-derived fuel (Biomass-Based Fuel and Biomass) listed in Table 2-5 of this section.
+However, emissions reporting is not required for fuel for which a final destination outside California or a use in exclusively aviation or marine applications can be demonstrated, or for transportation fuels that can be demonstrated to have been previously delivered by a position holder or refiner out of an upstream California terminal or refinery rack prior to delivery out of a second terminal rack.
 The volume of all Blendstocks, Distillate Fuel Oils, and biomass-derived fuels that are excluded from emissions reporting based on the criteria in this paragraph must be reported pursuant to the requirements in section 95121(d)(9).
 No fuel shall be reported as finished fuel.
-Fuels must be reported as the individual Blendstock, Distillate Fuel Oil or biomass-derived fuel listed in Table 2-4 of this section.
+Fuels must be reported as the individual Blendstock, Distillate Fuel Oil or biomass-derived fuel listed in Table 2-5 of this section.
 For purposes of this article, CARBOB blendstocks are reported as RBOB blendstocks.

 (b) Calculating GHG emissions.